Ioannis Kapodistrias: Legacy and honours

+Greece

 Kapodistrias is greatly honoured in Greece today.
 In 1944 Nikos Kazantzakis wrote the play "Capodistria" in his honour.
 It is a tragedy in three acts and was performed at the Greek National Theatre in 1946 to celebrate the anniversary of 25 March.
-The University of Athens is named "Kapodistrian" in his honour; the Greek euro coin of 20 lepta bears his face, as did the obverse of the 500 drachmas banknote of 1983–2001, before the introduction of the euro, and a local re-organisation programme that reduced the number of municipalities in the late 1990s also carries his name.
-The fears that Britain, France and Russia had of any liberal and Republican movement at the time, because of the Reign of Terror in the French Revolution, led them to insist on Greece becoming a monarchy after Kapodistrias' death.
+The University of Athens is named "Kapodistrian" in his honour; the Greek euro coin of 20 cent bears his face and name, as did the obverse of the 500 drachmas banknote of 1983–2001, before the introduction of the euro, and a major administrative reform that reduced the number of municipalities in the late 1990s, named the Kapodistrias reform, also carries his name.
+The fears that Britain, France and Russia had of any liberal and Republican movement at the time, because of the Reign of Terror in the French Revolution, led them to insist on Greece becoming a monarchy after Kapodistrias's death.
 His summer home in Koukouritsa, Corfu has been converted to a museum commemorating his life and accomplishments and has been named Kapodistrias Museum in his honour.
 It was donated by his late grand niece Maria Desylla-Kapodistria, to three cultural societies in Corfu specifically for the aforementioned purposes.
+Society – Political Party of the Successors of Kapodistrias is a present-day political party in Greece.